-- Attract, motivate, incentivize and retain executive talent who contribute to our long-term success; - Provide compensation packages to our executive officers that are competitive and reward the achievement of our business objectives as well as individual performance, and effectively align their interests with those of our stockholders; - Be affordable within the context of our operating model; and - Reflect our values.
+- Attract, motivate, incentivize, and retain executive talent who contribute to our long-term success; - Provide compensation packages to our executive officers that are competitive and reward the achievement of our business objectives as well as individual performance, and effectively align their interests with those of our stockholders; - Be affordable within the context of our operating model; and - Reflect our culture and values.

-Our 2020 corporate performance highlights include:
+Our 2021 corporate performance highlights include:

-- Fiscal 2020 net revenue of \$116.2 million, a 38.2% increase over fiscal 2019 net revenue; - GAAP gross margin of 49.9% of revenue for fiscal 2020, compared to 47.9% of revenue for fiscal 2019; - Completed a follow-on public offering of our common stock in June 2020, resulting in net proceeds to us of \$45.8 million; and - Entered into new markets with the introduction of precision MHz resonators and general availability of clock system on a chip.
+- 2021 net revenue of \$218.8 million, an 88.4% increase over 2020 net revenue; - GAAP gross margin of 63.7% of revenue for 2021, compared to 49.9% of revenue for 2020; - Completed follow-on public offerings of our common stock in February and November 2021, resulting in net proceeds to us of \$460.6 million; - To support revenue growth we increased full-time equivalent headcount by 49% from 187 to 279 as of December 31, 2020 and 2021, respectively; and - Joined the S&P MidCap 400 Index.